-Programming is performed solely via the unit's keypad driven Programming Menu System.
-To reach the Programming Menu System, the unit must first be placed into Programming mode.
-See Section 4.9.1 for more information.
+Programming is done solely via the unit's keypad driven Programming Menu System.
+To reach the Programming Menu System, the unit must first be put into Programming mode (see Section 4.9.1).

 During the manufacturing process, certain codes and settings are pre-programmed.
 These settings are the called the default factory settings.
 Table 4 shows the names of all the controller programming menus.
 It also shows of all the default factory codes and settings.